-USO of Illinois has stepped up to create digital programs and services to relieve some of the stress our military and their families are facing.
+USO Illinois has stepped up to create digital programs and services to relieve some of the stress our military and their families are facing.

-Virtual BINGO – USO of Illinois has hosted several games of America’s favorite game: BINGO!
+Virtual BINGO – USO Illinois has hosted several games of America’s favorite game: BINGO!
 Over 300 military youth and service members have participated!
 The lucky winners of each game are shipped a board game directly from an online retailer.

 “Bingo provided my son with an activity to change his monotonous day.
 He needed this.” – Military Family

 The GREAT Scavenger Hunt – Nearly 40 families participated in our second virtual USO Youth Program: The GREAT Scavenger Hunt!
 Youth aged 3 to 18, along with their parents, worked together to find up to 50 household items in 10 minutes.
 Prizes were awarded to three families who found the most items and two families who took the most creative photos of their finds.

 Builder Bonanza with BMO Harris Bank - USO Illinois and BMO Harris Bank have teamed up to host a virtual creative experience for children of active duty medical and medical support staff.
 Twenty-five Navy families who have a sailor working at Captain James A. Lovell Federal Health Care Center were invited to participate.